Representative Cases

 Defamation

 • Awan v.
-Daily Caller, Inc. et al., No. 2020 CA 000652B (D.C.
-Super.) - Obtained a confidential settlement with the Daily Caller and former Daily Caller reporter Luke Rosiak in an action alleging that five former House of Representatives IT staffers were defamed by a book published by Salem Media Corp. and authored by Rosiak, and defeated Rosiak and Salem’s special motions to dismiss under the D.C.
-Anti-SLAPP Act.
+Daily Caller, Inc. et al., 301 A.3d 633 (D.C.
+2023) - Obtained a confidential settlement with the Daily Caller, former Daily Caller reporter Luke Rosiak, and Salem Media Corp. in an action alleging that five former House of Representatives IT staffers were defamed by a book published by Salem Media and authored by Rosiak, defeated Rosiak and Salem’s special motions to dismiss under the D.C.
+Anti-SLAPP Act, and won an affirmance by the D.C.
+Court of Appeals on the defamation Anti-SLAPP order regarding the defamation claim.

 Servicemembers and Veterans Rights

 • Tuten v.
-United Airlines, Inc., No. 12 Civ.
-01561 (D. Colo.) – Obtained a $6.15 million settlement for 1,200 United pilots in a USERRA action that challenged the failure to make the proper pension contributions during periods of military leave from 2001 to 2012, with all Class Members receiving at least 100% of their potential lost benefits.
+United Air Lines, Inc., No. 12 Civ.
+01561 (D. Colo.) – Obtained a $6.15 million settlement for 1,200 United Airlines pilots in a USERRA action that challenged the failure to make the proper pension contributions during periods of military leave from 2001 to 2012, with all Class Members receiving at least 100% of their potential lost benefits.

 • Martin v.
-State of Washington, No. 14-2-00016-7 (Wash.
+Washington, No. 14-2-00016-7 (Wash.
 Super.
-Ct.) – Obtained a settlement worth about $15 million in wages and pension benefits for 878 Washington State Patrol Troopers denied veterans’ preferences in hiring and promotions over several decades.
+Ct.) – Obtained a settlement worth about $15 million in wages and pension benefits for 878 Washington State Patrol Troopers who were denied veterans’ preferences in hiring and promotions over several decades.

 • Hill v.
 U.S. Postal Service, No. 4H310009104 (EEOC Federal Sector) – Obtained an $11 million settlement in a nationwide class action challenging the Postal Service’s pre-offer medical inquiries that violated the Rehabilitation Act.